Introduction

 quite caustic.

-liquid detergents into your BetterBottle carboys and then, adding
+concentrated liquid detergents into your BetterBottle carboys and

-the diluting water as a second step.
-The extremely high
+then, adding the diluting water as a second step.
+Also, do not

-concentrations of the detergent close to undisolved portions will
+extremely high concentrations of the detergent close to undisolved

 Important: Rinse equipment